 - 21.5 million individuals affected

-- 133 million dollars spent for credit monitoring
+- 133 million dollars spent on credit monitoring

-- Attack initially began in March 2014 and noticed in April 2015
+- The attack initially began in March 2014 and was noticed in April 2015

 - OPM had been warned multiple times of security vulnerabilities and failings.
 A March 2015 OPM Office of the Inspector General semi-annual report to Congress warned of “persistent deficiencies in OPM’s information system security program,” including “incomplete security authorization packages, weaknesses in the testing of information security controls, and inaccurate Plans of Action and Milestones” Encrypting this data at rest would have prevented this exposure